Skip to content

 With the trio out, Justin Edwards was the sixth man.
 Gordon was the seventh man, and Kyle Lowry was the ninth.
 This was the fifth game for the 39-year-old Lowry, who’s in his 20th NBA season.

 “You know what we missed?
 We missed three athletes,” Nurse said.
 “Other than Tyrese, that’s our speed, right there.
 We got Q, explosive.
 Barlow, athlete.
 VJ, athlete that we [depend on].
 We missed all three of them.
-And it kind of made it hard for Tyrese to not to kind of have other guy [Edgecombe] out there to crack into the paint a little bit and do some of the things that VJ does for sure.”
+And it kind of made it hard for Tyrese to not … have other guy [Edgecombe] out there to crack into the paint a little bit and do some of the things that VJ does for sure.”

 “They were definitely missed,” George said.
 “Their energy, their extra plays.
 Those guys have a great feel for the game and just understanding where to be the defensive mindset.
 So they were for sure missed.

-“But, you know this is a very winnable game with [the Nets also being] down [players.]
+“But, you know, this is a very winnable game with [the Nets also being] down [players.]
 So you can’t make excuses that they weren’t there.”